manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 - index name
 - document as an array of properties
-- id as document id or query array
+- id as a document id or a query array

 If id is used, only one document can be updated:
 ```